pstringe/Research-Development-and-Applications/Notes/Unprocessed notes.md

 DOBS : LSPACE : 3.5 : What kind of lab is it?

-PROP : P : UN : P don't need to believe in metaphysical abstractions, P just uses them to evince propositions and evince the MPA as a side-effect.
+PROP : P : UN : P doesn't need to believe in metaphysical abstractions, P just uses them to evince propositions and evince the MPA as a side-effect.

 PROP : P : UN : 3.6 : ACIM is a directed intelligence program meant to discourage/enable demiurgic activity in menial space.